-Beachcombers are a worldwide community interested in sea glass, beach glass, seashells, beach fossils, rocks, mudlarking, glass floats, driftwood, conservation, wildlife, jewelry, art, travel destinations, and more.
+Our stories come from enthusiastic and experienced beachcombers, a worldwide community interested in sea glass, beach glass, seashells, beach fossils, rocks, mudlarking, glass floats, driftwood, conservation, wildlife, jewelry, art, travel destinations, and more.
 Our diverse community includes sea glass hunters, jewelers, artists, shell collectors, mudlarks, bottle collectors, and rock hounds, all with different interests and expertise.
+They share their stories through the pages of Beachcombing, reflecting their passions and providing ongoing inspiration.

-Learn more about magazines, books, prints, stickers, gear, and gifts for beachcombers, seashellers, mudlarks, fossil hunters, and rock hounds in the Beachcombing Shop ›
+Learn more about magazines, books, prints, stickers, gear, and gifts for yourself and the beachcombers in your life in the Beachcombing Shop and in the Beachcombing Etsy Shop.

-Founded in 2017, Beachcombing is proud to be a woman-owned global business built on positivity, hard work, and the support of beachcombers worldwide.
+Founded as Glassing magazine in 2017 by Rebecca Ruger, Kirsti Scott took over as publisher and editor of the magazine in 2018 and renamed it Beachcombing to better reflect the diversity of the content covered in its pages.
+Beachcombing is proud to be a woman-owned global business built on positivity, hard work, and the support of beachcombers worldwide.
 We are a 100% solar-powered home-based business, with all of our electricity coming from the solar array on our roof.
+Look for us delivering our packages to the post office or traveling to sea glass shows in our solar-powered, all-electric VW Buzz.
 We recycle all paper, metal, and plastic waste.
 If you receive a package with packing peanuts or packaging air bags, those are recycled from packages we received containing the supplies we use to make our products.
 We donate 10% of Beachcombing Club dues directly to beach-related charities each quarter, including Ocean Conservancy and the National Marine Sanctuary Foundation.
 It’s all part of our commitment to the planet and our environment.

 beachcomber magazine reviews

-Read what some of our readers like most about Beachcombing magazine.
+Read what some of our readers like most about Beachcombing magazine and leave a review of your own.

 For quick answers, check out our Frequently Asked Questions.